The philosopher Socrates is something of an enigma.

-For example, “Your best friend tells you that they are upset by a difficult conversation or situation, in which they find themselves.
+For example, “Your best friend tells you that they are upset by a difficult conversation or situation they find themselves in.
 What would you tell them?
 Talk to me as though I am that person.”

 Use a mixture of the following question types for the most successful engagement.

 |Questions regarding an initial question or issue||Answers|